Soldy/openDragon/README.md

 # About Open Dragon

-Fast & Simple & Clean frontend builder
+Fast & Simple & Clean frontend builder.
+Eat less do more.

+#The goal

+to build a ptfmt compatible commonjs based but AMD focused code manager with amazing es2015 modules support.

 #Commands